 With their vivid, high gloss finish, porcelain enamel vintage signs are beautiful as stand-alone objects.
-For collectors and decorators, retro signs have become a popular novelty and decorative items, far removed from their purely commercial roots.
+For collectors and decorators, retro signs have become popular novelty and decorative items, far removed from their purely commercial roots.

 THE ORIGINS OF PORCELAIN ENAMEL SIGNS

 Developed and perfected in Europe, porcelain enamel techniques brought new possibilities for the production of high quality, durable signs.
 During fabrication, a powdered glass composition (frit) is applied in layers to a metal base.
 The lettering is carefully stenciled on by hand.
 The sign is then fired in a kiln, which causes the glass and metal to bond.

 Porcelain enamel is more than a surface paint.
 When heated to high temperatures, metal becomes porous.
 The liquid glass seeps into the small openings, and the metal and glass become structurally one.
 Vintage signs made with porcelain enamel maintain this bond and, therefore, their quality.

 THE 20TH CENTURY: A NEW MATERIAL FOR OUTDOOR ADVERTISING